jacksmith15/statham-schema/docs/source/quickstart.rst

         display_poll(sys.argv[1])

-This looks pretty similar, but we get the following improvements:
+This looks similar, but we get the following improvements:

 1. We will raise early with a specific validation error if we get bad data from the external source.
 2. We no longer need to handle the default value for ``votes``.